goaver/api-integration/website/docs/accessing.md

 ### Using the Test API Key
 <p>
-The Test API Key is available to help develop against the Aver API.
-It will authenticate the same way as a the "Portal User" key.
-Using the endpoints listed in the rest of the documentation, will return dummy data.
-The "Test API Key" does not use any check or watchlist credits.
+You can use a test API key to help develop the basic intgerface to the Aver API without incurring cost.
+It will authenticate the same way as a the "Portal User" key, just simply choose "Test API Key" in step 4 above.
+You can call all of the API endpoints using this key and receive a payload of dummy data without consuming credits.
 </p>

 ### 2. Retrieve the Bearer Token